fatfish-lab/aquarium-documentation/src/web/applications/actioneditor.md

 If a user doesn't have the `Read` permission, the action will not be triggered by the user's events.

 You can edit the action [permission](../items/index.md#permissions) by click on the violet mention `Click to edit participants` at the bottom of the interface.
 It will open the [Quickeditor](./quickeditor.md#participants).

+## Debugging

+When working on an action that doesn't work as expected, you can enable Debug mode in the top right corner of the interface.
+The debug mode is enabled until the action is executed successfully or until an error occurs.

+To visualize a log from a previous execution, you can press the `d` key on your keyboard to open the latest debug log, or select the one you want from the `Execution history` section under the nodal interface.

+When a log is selected, you can see a new `Debug lens` node appearing in the interface.
+You can also press the `d` key to move the debug lens in the center of the interface and easily see it on your screen.

+The `Debug lens` is displaying the information about the last execution (executation date, who triggered it and how long it took to execute).
+It's also showing you node's outputs of the selected node.
+A node where you can see a log is outlined in orange.

+Instead of selecting nodes, you can also drag and drop the `Debug lens` onto any node to see its outputs.

+In case of an error occured, the node that caused the error will be outlined in red.
+So you can easily identify where in the action the error occurred and wich node caused it.
+The error message will be displayed in the `Debug lens` as well.

+If you want to see all the outputs of all nodes, you can double click on the `Debug lens`.

+From the execution history, you can also requeue an event with debug enabled.
+So you can replay the event and see how it will be executed with the current action configuration.
+This is useful to test your action without having to trigger it manually.

+> [!error]
+> When requeuing an event, all the actions that are listening to the same event will be executed.
+So be careful when requeuing an event, especially if you have multiple actions listening to the same event.

+When you are done with a log, you can close it by clicking on the `x` in the execution history header or by selecting another execution history entry associated with no other logs.

+You can also clear a log from the execution history by clicking on the <span class="aq-icon">more_vert</span> icon menu and `Clear debug log`.